Brigetta Barrett

-Beloved Promise (born Brigetta LaShea Barrett, December 24, 1990) is a former high jumper from the United States.
+Brigetta LaShea Barrett (born December 24, 1990), also known as Beloved Promise, is a former high jumper from the United States.
 Her biggest success is winning the silver medal at the 2012 Olympic Games in London and the gold medal at the 2013 World Championships in Moscow.
 She retired in 2016 at the age of 25 before coming back in 2017.

 Early career

 As a high schooler in 2009, Barrett won the Texas Class 5A State Championship in the girls high jump.

 In 2011 Barrett won the National Championships and World University Games in Shenzhen, China, jumping 1.96 m, a personal best.
 She also participated in the World Championships in Daegu, where she qualified for the final and placed 10th with 1.93 m.

 2012 and 2013: Olympic and World silver medals

 In January, Barrett jumped 1.97 m indoors at the Fayetteville Invitational.
 She qualified for the 2012 Summer Olympics by placing second behind Chaunté Lowe at the US Olympic trials.
 At the Olympic Games in London, however, she jumped higher than Lowe and became silver medalist, by jumping 2.03m, a new personal best.

 In 2013, Barrett won the NCAA Indoor Championships with a jump of 1.95 m.
 She also won the 2013 NCAA Outdoor Championships.
 She jumped a new world lead and personal best of 2.04 m in winning the US Championships.
 Barrett won silver at the World Championships in Moscow with a jump of 2.00 m.
 Barrett was a finalist for the 2013 Bowerman award.